 Ms. Makepeace: No way he’d mean to.

 President: I really think we shouldn’t get into matters of bear psychology.
 I for one am not qualified.

 Mr. Marlowe: Like I said, I’ll look into this and let you know what I find out.
 Probably the solution is to discourage the bear from using our elevator.
 I’ll determine where he lives, and go from there.

 Ms. Popinjay: Don’t forget the dolphin.

-Chair: What about the dolphin?
+President: What about the dolphin?